Overview

 68° 06′ N, 13° 17′ E

 Lofoten Beach Camp is a camping with an awesome beach bar and surf camp.
-You can have a drink in the beach bar or join one of the activities they offer, even without staying on the campsite.
-You can take surf lessons, join a morning yoga session or just enjoy an incredible sunset from the beach.
-You find everything to to on Lofoten Beach Camp on their website.
+It’s without a doubt one of the best campsites to stay when you are visiting Lofoten in summer.
+Even when you are not staying at the campsite, you can have a drink at the beach bar or join one of the activities they offer.
+You can take surf lessons, join a morning yoga session, or just enjoy an incredible sunset from the beach.
+You find everything to do at Lofoten Beach Camp on their website.

 9. Surf and Eat the best Cinnamon bun in the world in Unstad